How effective delays shape oscillatory dynamics in neuronal networks: The rate model with fixed time delay

 where we have chosen the domain $\Omega$ to be a ring of normalized length $L=2\pi$.
 Furthermore, we have re-scaled time by the time constant $\tau $.
 The normalized delay is therefore $D=d/\tau$, which is the ratio of the effective delay in neuronal interactions to the integration time constant and should be much less than one in general.
-The synaptic connectivity expressed in terms of the excitatory and inhibitory contributions is $J(|x|)=J_{e}(|x|)-J_{i}(|x|)$ and thus represents an effective mixed coupling which may have both positive and negative regions.
-Eq.\ref{eq:rate} with the choice of $\Phi(I)=I$ for $x>0$ and 0 otherwise and with $J(x)=J_{0}+J_{1}\cos{(x)}$ is precisely the model studied in \cite{roxin05,roxin06}.
-We now wish to study Eq.\ref{eq:rate} for arbitrary choices of $\Phi(I) $ and $J(x)$.
+The synaptic connectivity expressed in terms of the excitatory and inhibitory contributions is $J(|x|)=J_{e}(|x|)-J_{i}(|x|)$, and thus represents an effective mixed coupling which may have both positive and negative regions.